SamuelHudec/pigeon-alert/README.md

 - In examples of `hailo-rpi5-examples` I found and script for detection using wrapped yolo what includes a label "bird" lets use it for start!
 - Rob the repository for minimum code I will need to ran and example.
 - if detected label (bird for now) save frame, camera rotation done as postprocess
-- add option to set the timer of the loop, handy for next scheduling
+- add option to set the timer of the loop, handy for scheduling
 - update tappas to 3.30.0
--
+- add type annotation, it helped me gain intuition about how gstreamer works

 ## Notes